 Once you get back home from the vet, make sure you return your guinea pig to his cage straight away.
 He will be pleased to be back in a familiar environment!

-Costs vary between veterinary surgeries so it is difficult to give an accurate answer.
+Costs vary depending on which country you live in.
+And even then, veterinary surgeries will all have their own specific charges, so it is difficult to give an accurate answer.
 However, bear in mind that you will pay for the consultation plus there will be an extra fee for any medication that is prescribed or for any procedures or surgery that is necessary.

 If you are concerned about how much it might cost you to have your pets seen or treated by a professional, you should consider taking out guinea pig insurance (it is usually categorized as small pet insurance).

 It is vital your guinea pigs get the treatment as and when they need it as they are quite fragile creatures.
 Find out more about small pet insurance here…

 To help keep a handy record of your vet’s contact details as well as any medications that need to be given plus a lot more, check out our helpful Guinea Pig Care Sheets.